 If you’re a long-time cat owner, chances are you’ve had a run-in or two with cat ear mites.
 Ear mites are very common in cats, and they’re usually accompanied by itching and scratching, clear discomfort or inflammation around your cat’s ears, and a powdery, brown debris resembling coffee grounds building up in your cat’s ear canals.

 While taking your cat to the vet and getting proper medication is always a very safe option, you may be looking to implement a more natural home remedy for getting rid of the ear mites.
-We have six such solutions for you, and they’re safe and effective for getting rid of ear mites in your cat for good!
+We have five such solutions for you, and they’re safe and effective for getting rid of ear mites in your cat for good!
 Simply choose one of these remedies and implement it after cleaning any debris out of your cat’s inner ears.

 1. Apple Cider Vinegar

 Apple cider vinegar is touted for its cleaning and healing properties, and for good reason!
 It’s highly acidic and can kill unwanted and harmful bacteria naturally.

 To use this remedy, create a mixture consisting of one part apple cider vinegar and one part tap water.
 Pour this into a spray bottle, and gently spray your cat’s ears canals one or two times a day.
 Always be careful not to get this mixture in your cat’s eyes.
 You should also not use this remedy if your cat’s scratching has caused cuts or open sores in their ears, as the acidity of apple cider vinegar — even when mixed with water — can cause burning.